coderefinery/testing/_episodes/05-gh-actions.md

 ```
 Test `example.py` with `pytest`.

-Then `git add` the two files, commit, and push the changes to GitHub.
+Then `git add` the file, commit, and push the changes to GitHub.

 ### Step 3: Enable GitHub Actions
 Select "Actions" from your GitHub repository page.
 You get at paged with